jalho/reindeerland/README.md

 - [`rcon-ws-proxy`](./rcon-ws-proxy)

   Accepts WebSocket connections from the `admin-ui` for authorized users.
-  Expects specific auth headers in `/login` request, and specific auth cookies in subsequent WebSocket upgrade request.
-The cookies are set in response to the login request.
+  Expects specific auth headers in `/login` request, and specific auth query params in subsequent WebSocket upgrade request.
+Values for the auth query paramas are sent in response to the login request.

   Users can be created via a private HTTP API: